-OBJECTIVE 1: Management Approaches- To encourage and facilitate coordination of resource management to enable efficient use of public funds, maximize environmental and public benefits through coordinated and complementary actions, and to facilitate work at the appropriate scale (e.g., subwatershed).
+OBJECTIVE A: Management Approaches- To encourage and facilitate coordination of resource management to enable efficient use of public funds, maximize environmental and public benefits through coordinated and complementary actions, and to facilitate work at the appropriate scale (e.g., subwatershed).

 - 1. The county should establish management approaches that reflect our dependence on natural systems and maintain a balance between human uses and the natural environment. - 2.
 The county should establish a pattern and intensity of land and resource use that are consistent with the limitations imposed by natural constraints (e.g., flooding, steep slopes prone to landslides, and saturated soil conditions), sustain environmental functions (e.g., aquifer recharge, water storage and cleansing performed by wetlands), and minimize public safety risks. - 3.
 The county should assess the cumulative impacts of past, current, and planned future land and resource uses on the county's natural environment and implement management and protection programs that address these impacts. - 4.
-The county should incorporate in management approaches, outreach and education programs; the use of incentives and voluntary programs; regulation; restoration; construction; maintenance; county or land trust acquisition; and adaptive management, including establishing performance goals and monitoring programs, to enable evaluation of the effectiveness of implemented regulations and programs.

-- 5. The county should provide for management at the appropriate scale (e.g., subwatershed), take into account the many factors and interests involved, and draw upon best available science. - 6.
+The county should incorporate the following in management approaches and outreach and education programs: the use of incentives and voluntary programs; regulation; restoration; construction; maintenance; county or land trust acquisition; and adaptive management, including establishing performance goals and monitoring programs, to enable evaluation of the effectiveness of implemented regulations and programs. - 5.
+The county should provide for management at the appropriate scale (e.g., subwatershed), take into account the many factors and interests involved, and draw upon best available science. - 6.
 The county should select a management approach that best addresses the degree of risks or hazards to the public, the uniqueness and sensitivity of the resource, and the long-term public benefit and the cost and financing feasibility. - 7.
-The county should designate and manage Critical Areas in a manner that will sustain dependent human and wildlife use and avoid loss of life and damage to structures. - 8.
-The county should identify and designate in the Critical Areas regulations geographic areas with unusual physical features or high sensitivity to human impacts that require management approaches specially designed for each area.
+The county should designate and manage Critical Areas in a manner that will sustain dependent human and wildlife use and avoid loss of life and damage to structures.